PIN0L33KZ/obsidian-panel/README.md

 # Installation Guide 💡
 ## 1. Update your server ⏫
-Update your Packagelists with the following command:
+Update your Repo-lists with the following command:
 ```bash
 apt-get update
 ```